Ljovynn/WarioWare-Predicter-GiT/README.md

 -Fixed a bug where the quiz warning text didn't update when loading a new stage

--Fixed a bug where quiz warnings sometimes did not work correctly on loopable stages
+-Fixed a bug where quiz warnings sometimes did not work correctly on stages with looping patterns

 # Version 3.0 (2022-11-01)